ajcwebdev/dash-transcripts/markdown_files/2023-12-11-dash-masternode-network-frontend-hosting.md

 [06:49] cash that I know, any kind of cash system or capital system where there's a monetary unit involved, also has a labor component where there's the monetary side and then there's the labor side.
 [07:06] And it's the marriage of those two that make a sustainable economy.
 And the labor side is supposed to build goods and services that the capital is exchanged for.
 So
 [07:24] it doesn't make any sense to have a monetary unit where that monetary unit is just, you just hold it and sit on it and have it as savings.
 It needs to circulate in the economy in exchange for
 [07:38] goods and services.
-So Ryan, are you saying that it's not enough to just say that Dash is digital cash and have that be it?
+So Rion, are you saying that it's not enough to just say that Dash is digital cash and have that be it?
 And actually, ironically, making a declaration that something is money
 [07:52] actually is the definition of fiat.
 Fiat means by decree.
 So can we not just say that Dash is digital cash and that's it?
 That's what I'm saying.
 I'm saying we cannot do that.
 So that's
 [08:03] actually, on the one hand, it's one of our strengths that we have digital cash seared into our brand.
 But on the other hand, we tend to think that, oh, well, we'll just claim that we're digital
 [08:14] cash and then the people will start coming.
 But that is not the case.
 We actually have to have this other side of the coin, which is the labor force to create the goods and services that this